Von Gierke disease

 When to Contact a Medical Professional

-Call your health care provider if you have a family history of glycogen storage disease or early infant death due to low blood sugar.
+Call your provider if you have a family history of glycogen storage disease or early infant death due to low blood sugar.

 There is no simple way to prevent glycogen storage disease.